-The proposal also increases allowed number of shelter beds in some zones and reduces it in others.
+The proposal also increases allowed number of shelter beds in some zones.
 These changes are proposed, in part, to correct an oversight made when the then new commercial mixed-use zones were but in place during 2015 and 2016.
 The changes to the numbers of allowed shelter beds are made in Chapter 33.285.